-Segregation of Duties (SoD)
+Segregation of Duties in Accounts Payable

 An internal control that distributes critical financial tasks among multiple people to prevent fraud and errors.